Unemployment Compensation Benefits

 ANGEAP will reimburse for tuition and fees only.
 Qualifying tuition are classes or courses that counts towards the individual’s certificate plan or declared program of study.
 Books and supplies are no longer covered.
 All payments will be made at the end of each semester.

 All applicants (Undergraduates and Postgraduates) must have a completed FAFSA on file to ensure students are aware of all educational benefits available.

-Eligibility: To be eligible for an ANGEAP award the student must:
+Who is eligible for the Alabama National Guard Education Assistance Program?
+To be eligible for an ANGEAP award the student must be:

-Be an active member in good standing with the Alabama National Guard; and
+Active member in good standing with the Alabama National Guard

-Be a member of a federally recognized unit of the Alabama National Guard; and
+Active member of a federally recognized unit of the Alabama National Guard

-Be enrolled in a degree program at an accredited college, university, community college, junior college, or technical college within the State of Alabama; and
+Pursuing the first undergraduate program Enrolled in a certificate or degree program at an accredited community college or technical college within the State of Alabama

-Maintain a cumulative 2.00 GPA for Undergraduate level; 3.00 GPA for Graduate level at end of each semester; and
+Maintain a cumulative 2.00 GPA Undergraduate: 3.00 GPA Graduate at end of each semester

 Spouses or un-remarried Surviving Spouses of a Veteran rated as 100% permanently and totally disabled are entitled to five standard academic years (10 semesters).